-- Harassment is defined as speech and/or behaviour that is known or ought to be reasonably known to be unwelcome.
+• Harassment is defined as speech and/or behaviour that is known or ought to be reasonably known to be unwelcome.
 Such behaviour humiliates, insults, excludes or degrades another person or people, often for reasons including sex, race, ethnicity, age, religion, sexual orientation, gender identity, marital or family status or disability.
-It may be intentional or unintentional and can be physical or verbal, passive or aggressive and can come in the form of microaggressions. - Microaggressions are defined as the everyday, subtle, intentional and often unintentional interactions or behaviours that communicate some sort of bias toward historically marginalized groups.
-The difference between micro-aggressions and overt discrimination or macroaggressions, is that people who commit microaggressions might not even be aware of them.
+It may be intentional or unintentional and can be physical or verbal, passive or aggressive and can come in the form of microaggressions.
+Harassment may also relate to a form of discrimination as set out in the Ontario Human Rights Code, but it does not have to.

-- Vexatious is defined as causing, tending to cause or reasonably expecting to cause distress, annoyance, frustration, worry or personal and emotional insecurity. - Workplace is defined as any land, premises, location or thing at, upon, in or near which a worker works.
+- Microaggressions are defined as the everyday, subtle, intentional -or often unintentional interactions or behaviours that communicate some sort of bias toward historically marginalized groups. - Vexatious is defined as causing, tending to cause or reasonably expecting to cause distress, annoyance, frustration, worry or personal and emotional insecurity. - Workplace is defined as any place that a West Neighbourhood House worker works.
 It includes, but is not limited to, the physical work premises (e.g. offices), work-related social functions (e.g. parties, retreats, etc.), work assignments outside West Neighbourhood House's offices and work-related travel, conferences or training sessions.
-Workplace sexual harassment means engaging in vexatious comment(s) or conduct against a worker in a workplace related to sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
+It also includes any online interactions and communications related to work. - Workplace sexual harassment includes engaging in vexatious comment(s) and/or conduct toward a worker in a workplace related to sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
 Workplace sexual harassment also includes making a sexual solicitation or advance, including but not limited to where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and/or the person knows or ought reasonably to know that the solicitation or advance is unwelcome. - Racial harassment includes speech and behaviour, whether intentional or unintentional, that creates an environment that is hostile, offensive or toxic to racialized people in general, or to specific racialized groups.
-It can range from micro-aggressions to explicit use of, or tolerance for, racial slurs, offensive or derogatory remarks about a person's race or color, or the display of racially offensive symbols.
+It can range from microaggressions to explicit use of, or tolerance for, racial slurs, offensive or derogatory remarks about a person's race or color, or the display of racially offensive symbols.
 Racial harassment is speech or behaviour that is bothersome, threatening or treating co-workers unfairly because of their perceived race, colour, ancestry, place of origin, ethnic origin, creed and/or citizenship.
 Racial harassment includes speech and behaviour that reinforces systemic forms of discrimination and bias.